-- The Vineyard's year-round population has a somewhat lower average income than the Commonwealth as a whole. - The median household income of year-round Dukes County households was (in 2000) \$57,076 which is only 89% of the state-wide figure of \$64,057.
-This compares with the highest household income of \$79,548 in Norfolk County and the lowest of \$44,061 in Berkshire County. - According to the 2008 Economic Profile for Martha's Vineyard Study, the average wages of year-round residents was 27% below the state's average, while according to a 2008 Cost of Living Study by the MVC, the overall cost of living on the Vineyard is about 70% higher than the national average and 26% higher than Boston.
+- The Vineyard's year-round population has a somewhat lower average income than the Commonwealth as a whole. - The median income of year-round Island households was \$45,559, compared to \$50,502 for Massachusetts in the 2000 Census.
+This compares with the highest household income of \$63,432 in Norfolk County and the lowest of \$39,047 in Berkshire County - According to the 2008 Economic Profile for Martha's Vineyard Study, the average wages of year-round residents was 27% below the state's average, while according to a 2008 Cost of Living Study by the MVC, the overall cost of living on the Vineyard is about 70% higher than the national average and 26% higher than Boston.